Mineshaft (gay club): History

-The upper floor or bar (no alcohol was sold, for legal reasons) had a roof deck, dungeons, slings, and cans of Crisco, at the time popular among gay men as a sexual lubricant preceding modern personal lubricant.
+Promiscuity was celebrated at Mineshaft.
 Nudity or minimal clothing was encouraged, and a clothes check was provided.
-Recreational drug use was common inside the club.
-According to the Mineshaft Newsletter, Fist Fuckers of America held meetings there.
-There was a wall of glory holes.
-Promiscuity was celebrated.
+Areas were configured to encourage sex, including spaces designed to resemble a jail cell, the back of a truck, and dungeons; slings and cans of Crisco (at the time popular among gay men as a sexual lubricant preceding modern personal lubricant); spotlighted bathtubs in which men could let other men urinate on them; a wall of glory holes; and a scat room, which was soon abandoned as too extreme.
+Fisting was commonplace.
+Fist Fuckers of America (FFA), Total Ass Involvement League (TAIL), and numerous other fetish clubs held meetings there.
+Recreational drug use was also common.

 The images and posters for the club were created by the gay erotic artist Rex.

 The existence of the Mineshaft was widely known among gays who never visited; it has been called a "mythic[al]...space".

 The Mineshaft operated from October 8, 1976, until it was closed by the New York City Department of Health on November 7, 1985, although tax problems played a significant role in its closing.
+It was New York's first gay club to close during the 1980s public health crackdown on gay clubs and bathhouses.
 After it closed, six men, associated with both the Mineshaft and an affiliated heterosexual club, the Hellfire, were charged with a variety of crimes.
 Four pleaded guilty, former New York City police officer Richard Bell was convicted, and the sixth fled the country to escape prosecution.

-The Leather Archives and Museum holds the records of the Mineshaft.
+Wally Wallace donated the entirety of the Mineshaft's records, including artwork by Rex and Al Shapiro, to the Leather Archives and Museum in Chicago.